omeryanar/Sidebar/README.md

 # Sidebar

-Sidebar is a plugin-based windows application which displays gadget-like applications at the rigthmost of the screen.
+Sidebar is a plugin-based windows application which displays gadget-like applications at the rightmost of the screen.
 There are 8 built-in plugins and you can easily develop your own.

 ![Sidebar](https://github.com/omeryanar/Resources/blob/master/Sidebar/Sidebar.png?raw=true)